tbogaert/ovs-org/www.openvstorage.org/content/doc/Known Issues.md

 Executing the above commands on a running vPool will delete all vMachines on that vPool!

-### Limited performance

-There is a limit of maximum 75 MiB/s as write performance per Storage Router.
-The performance bottleneck is caused by the NFS-Fuse combination used in the Open vStorage software.

 ### -flat.vmdk files have metadata timestamps set to 0

 The metadata timestamps (ctime (creation time), atime (access time) and